-As of February 17, 2022, we owned a portfolio of 80 hotels, of which 75 are in the United States and five are located in Brazil and Canada.
+As of February 17, 2023, we owned a portfolio of 78 hotels, of which 73 are in the United States and five are located in Brazil and Canada.
 Our consolidated hotels located outside the United States collectively have approximately 1,500 rooms.
-Approximately 1% of our revenues in 2021 and 2020, and 2% in 2019, were attributed to the operations of these five foreign hotels.
+Approximately 1% of our revenues in 2022, 2021 and 2020 were attributed to the operations of these five foreign hotels.

 The lodging industry is viewed as consisting of six different categories, each of which caters to a discrete set of customer tastes and needs: luxury, upper upscale, upscale, upper midscale, midscale and economy.
-Our portfolio primarily consists of luxury and upper upscale properties, which are operated under internationally recognized brand names such as Marriott, Westin, Ritz-Carlton, Hyatt and Hilton.
+Our portfolio primarily consists of luxury and upper upscale properties, which are operated under internationally recognized brand names such as Marriott, Westin, Ritz-Carlton, Hyatt, Four Seasons and Hilton.
 There also has been a trend towards specialized, smaller boutique hotels that are customized towards a particular customer profile.
 Generally, these hotels will be operated by an independent third-party and either will have no brand affiliation, or will be associated with a major brand, while maintaining most of its independent identity (which we refer to as "soft-branded" hotels).

 Revenues earned at our hotels consist of three broad categories: rooms, food and beverage, and other revenues.
-While approximately 64.3% of our revenues in 2021 were generated from rooms sales, the majority of our properties feature a variety of amenities that help drive demand and profitability.
+While approximately 61% of our revenues in 2022 were generated from rooms sales, the majority of our properties feature a variety of amenities that help drive demand and profitability.
 Our hotels typically include meeting and banquet facilities, a variety of restaurants and lounges, swimming pools, exercise facilities and/or spas, gift shops and parking facilities, the combination of which enable them to serve business, leisure and group travelers.

-Our consolidated portfolio includes 29 hotels that have more than 500 rooms.
+Our consolidated portfolio includes 28 hotels that have more than 500 rooms.
 The average age of our properties is 35 years, although substantially all of them have benefited from significant renovations or major additions, as well as regularly scheduled renewal and replacement expenditures and other capital improvements.
-In our consolidated portfolio, approximately 88% of our hotels, by room count, are managed by their own brand managers, and 12% are managed by independent managers as a franchise or as an independent brand.
+In our consolidated portfolio, approximately 87% of our hotels, by room count, are managed by their own brand managers, and 13% are managed by independent managers as a franchise or as an independent brand.

 By Brand.
-The following table details our consolidated hotel portfolio by brand as of February 17, 2022:
+The following table details our consolidated hotel portfolio by brand as of February 17, 2023:

 Brand Number of Hotels Rooms Percentage of Revenues (1)

 Marriott:

-Marriott 27 19,275 26.6%
+Marriott 26 19,026 34.7%

-Ritz-Carlton 5 1,890 11.5
+Ritz-Carlton 5 1,890 8.2

-Autograph Collection 2 500 0.6
+Autograph Collection 2 500 0.8

-Tribute Portfolio 1 173
+Tribute Portfolio 1 173 0.4

-JW Marriott 4 1,909 2.8
+JW Marriott 4 1,909 3.1

 AC Hotels 1 165 0.2

-W 1 424 0.5
+W 1 424 0.6

 St. Regis 1 232 0.4

-Luxury Collection 1 645 5.2
+Luxury Collection 1 645 4.1

-Westin 8 3,968 6.7
+Westin 8 3,968 7.5

-Sheraton 2 2,150 2.3
+Sheraton 1 370 0.4

-Total Marriott 53 31,331 56.8
+Total Marriott 51 29,302 60.4

-Hyatt: = 0
+Hyatt:

-Alila 1 59 0.6
+Alila 1 59 1.0

-Andaz 1 321 3.2
+Andaz 1 321 2.2

-Grand Hyatt 4 3,633 5.7
+Grand Hyatt 4 3,633 7.8

-Hyatt Place 1 426 0.8
+Hyatt Place 1 426 0.7

-Hyatt Regency 6 3,866 9.2
+Hyatt Regency 6 3,866 9.3

-Total Hyatt 13 8,305 19.5
+Total Hyatt 13 8,305 21.0

 Hilton:

-Curio 2 591 1.6
+Curio 2 591 1.8

-Hilton 1 223 0.7
+Hilton 1 223 0.5

 Embassy Suites 1 455 0.6

 Total Hilton 4 1,269 2.9

-1 662 0.0
+AccorHotels:

-Swissôtel 1 1 450 0.9 3.7
+Swissôtel 1 662 1.1

-Fairmont
+Fairmont 1 450 2.2

 ibis 1 256 0.1

 Novotel 1 149

-Total AccorHotels 4 1,517 4.7
+Total AccorHotels 4 1,517 3.4

-Four Seasons 1 444 3.3
+Four Seasons 2 569 4.5

-Other/Independent 5 1,495 9.0
+Other/Independent 4 1,252 7.1

-80 44,361 96.2%
+78 42,214 99.3%

-(1) Based on our 2021 revenues; sold hotels accounted for the remaining 4% of our revenues.
-No individual hotel contributed more than 6% of total revenues in 2021.
-Hotels that are not considered upper upscale or luxury constitute less than 2% of our revenues.
+(1) Based on our 2022 revenues; sold hotels accounted for the remaining 1% of our revenues.
+No individual hotel contributed more than 6% of total revenues in 2022.
+Hotels that are not considered upper upscale or luxury constitute approximately 1% of our revenues.